ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 - Uses {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.0.43`.
 - Improves error messages for bad URL scenarios.
 - Enables auto-completion.
-- Introduces {{site.data.keyword.cloudant_short_notm}} CLI specific User-Agent header content.
+- Introduces {{site.data.keyword.cloudant_short_notm}} CLI-specific User-Agent header content.

 ## Version `0.0.3`
 {: #cli-003}

-This version of the CLI plugin is deprecated; upgrade to the latest release.
+This version of the CLI plug-in is deprecated; upgrade to the latest release.
 {: deprecated}

 Version `0.0.3` of the CLI was released on 12 May 2021.